ninadingole/iamninad.com/src/posts/running-spark-job-on-minikube-kubernetes-cluster.md

 <div class="img-post"> <img src="/images/running-spark-job-on-minikube-kubernetes-cluster/r3y5p9p.png" alt="Kubernetes Dashboard" />

 Navigate to the URL given by above command to view the dashboard.
 The dashboard provides lots of information about cluster memory usage, CPU usage, pods, services, replica set etc. We can also view service logs directly through the dashboard.
-However, if you don't want to go to the dashboard you can view the Spark Driver log using `&gt; kubectl logs &lt;pod name&gt;` command:
+However, if you don't want to go to the dashboard you can view the Spark Driver log using `> kubectl logs <pod name>` command:

 <script src="https://gist.github.com/ninadingole/f5e3617d59f4fee7bff9e34363a3c954.js"></script>